How to Make a Macrame Plant Hanger

 How do I stop my plant from dripping water onto the floor?

-Use a pot with a built-in saucer or place a small plastic tray inside the hanger under the pot.
+You can use a pot with a built-in saucer or place a small plastic tray inside the hanger under the pot.

 You can also take the pot out, water it in the sink, and put it back once the excess water drains out.